robotology/walking-teleoperation/docs/FrameDescriptions.md

 - In the code, the `oculusInertial` and `oculusRoot` frames are the intertial frame defined at the begining of this document.
 - The teleoperation frame, is the frame that attached to the virtualizer and rotates with that.
 At the initial time of the teleoperation scenario, the teleoperation and inertial frame matches their location and their axes are parallel.
-However, the defenition of the robot teleoperation frame is the same as [robot imu fram ](https://github.com/kouroshD/walking-teleoperation/blob/feature/updateDocs/app/robots/iCubGenova04/leftHandRetargetingParams.ini#L6-L10), and is similar to the robot `root_link` frame:
+However, the defenition of the robot teleoperation frame is the same as [robot imu frame ](https://github.com/kouroshD/walking-teleoperation/blob/feature/updateDocs/app/robots/iCubGenova04/leftHandRetargetingParams.ini#L6-L10), and is similar to the robot `root_link` frame:
 ```
 - The z-axis is parallel to gravity but pointing upwards.
 - The x-axis points behind the robot.